Vietnam.vn - Nền tảng quảng bá Việt Nam

 Kim Beom-su is a rare person on the list of Korea's richest people who does not have a chaebol background.

 Kim Beom-su started out as a software engineer at Samsung SDS, the company's IT services unit.
-But he left after five years to open an internet cafe and launch the online gaming portal Hangame, which later merged with search engine Naver to become Korea's current dominant web portal, NHN.
+However, after five years, he left to open an internet cafe and launch the online game portal Hangame, which later merged with search engine Naver to become Korea's current dominant web portal, NHN.

 After leading NHN for five years, he moved to Silicon Valley in 2005 to expand the company's presence in the US.
 However, things proved more difficult than expected and he left NHN again to start another business.